Inverse cascades of kinetic energy and thermal variance in three-dimensional horizontally extended turbulent convection: Discussion and outlook

 \section{Discussion and outlook}

 The first result of the present work was to prove the existence of inverse energy cascades in spectral space in a fully turbulent three-dimensional Rayleigh-B\'{e}nard flow without additional rotation.
 These cascades lead to the formation of a pair of large-scale salient convection cells -- termed here supergranules -- which are superposed by a network of smaller-scale flow structures -- granules -- which fill the whole layer.
+The supergranules are due to the increase of thermal variance most prominently visible in the temperature field, but exist also in the advecting velocity field.
+We find that the supergranules are mostly captured in the vertically homogeneous temperature mode for $k_{z} = 0$.
+The related modes of the velocity field are mostly found for $k_z>0$.

-The supergranules are prominently visible in the temperature field, but also exist in the advecting velocity field; they are caused by the constant heat flux boundary conditions of the temperature field at the top and bottom of the horizontally extended layer.
+These supergranules are observed only for constant heat flux boundary conditions of the temperature field at the top and bottom of the horizontally extended layer.
 A spectral transfer analysis of the Fourier modes for free-slip velocity and Neumann temperature boundary conditions offers a negative spectral flux $\Pi^{\mathrm{h}}$ at large scales for both the turbulent kinetic energy and the thermal variance.
-These inverse cascades are established by nonlinear couplings of three Fourier modes from the subset of vertically homogeneous modes with only horizontal dependencies.
-Other triadic couplings are possible, but they do not directly contribute to the aggregation process on large scales.
-In particular, $\Pi_{u}^{\mathrm{v}}$ allows the growth of small-scale velocity structures only up to intermediate horizontal extensions.
-Wave vector triads in the subset of $\Pi^{\mathrm{v}}$ that offer one wave vector at the largest scale correspond to non-local interactions.
+These inverse cascades are established by advective couplings of three Fourier modes from the subset of vertically homogeneous modes with only horizontal dependencies.
+Other triadic couplings, including non-local ones with three-dimensional wave vectors, are possible, but they do not directly contribute to the aggregation process on large scales.
 In this case, the energy transfer decreases significantly with increasing scale separation, see also \cite{Alexakis2005}.
+Furthermore, $\Pi_{u}^{\mathrm{v}}$ allows the growth of small-scale velocity structures only up to intermediate horizontal extensions.
+We also confirmed that the inverse cascades of both spectral kinetic energy fluxes, $\Pi_{u}^{\mathrm{h}}$ and $\Pi_{u}^{\mathrm{v}}$, are balanced by the remaining terms in eq. \eqref{eq:modal_kinetic_energy_abbreviated} (see Appendix A) in the final statistically stationary state.